Genesis (band): 1996–2006: Wilson as frontman, Calling All Stations and hiatus

-2006–2020: Turn It On Again Tour, BBC documentary, and reunion speculation
+2006–2020: Turn It On Again Tour, BBC documentary and reunion speculation

-In a press conference held in London in November 2006, Banks, Rutherford, and Collins announced their reunion for the Turn It On Again Tour, their first with Collins in fourteen years.
+In a press conference held in London in November 2006, Banks, Rutherford and Collins announced their reunion for the Turn It On Again Tour, their first with Collins in fourteen years.
 They revealed the initial plan of touring The Lamb Lies Down on Broadway with Gabriel and Hackett.
 The five met in Glasgow in November 2004 to discuss the idea further, but it never developed further as Gabriel was unable to commit due to other projects.
 Instead, Banks, Rutherford and Collins decided to proceed with Chester Thompson and Daryl Stuermer returning on drums and guitar, respectively.
 In March 2007, a press conference was held in New York City to announce the North American leg.

 The Turn It On Again Tour featured a stage designed by architect Mark Fisher with a lighting display by Patrick Woodroffe, included a 55-metre long LED backdrop formed of 9 million LED lights.
 The European leg saw close to 400,000 tickets sold in 40 minutes for shows in Germany and the Netherlands.
 The European leg ended with a free concert on 14 July at the Circus Maximus in Rome in front of around half a million people.
-This was filmed, and released on DVD the following year as When in Rome 2007.
+This was filmed and released on DVD the following year as When in Rome 2007.
 A live album formed of recordings from various European dates was released in 2007 as Live over Europe 2007.
 On 7 July, the band played at the Live Earth concert in London at Wembley Stadium.

 The band's autobiography Genesis Chapter & Verse was published in 2007 as a full colour 359 page hardback book.
-The writing credits were Tony Banks, Phil Collins, Peter Gabriel, Steve Hackett, and Mike Rutherford, edited by Philip Dodd.
+The writing credits were Tony Banks, Phil Collins, Peter Gabriel, Steve Hackett and Mike Rutherford, edited by Philip Dodd.

 In 2007, the band's studio albums from Trespass to Calling All Stations were digitally remastered by Nick Davis across three box sets: Genesis 1970–1975, Genesis 1976–1982 and Genesis 1983–1998.
-Each album is presented as a two-disc set containing a CD/Super Audio CD of a new stereo mix and a DVD with a 5.1 surround sound mix and bonus features including previously unreleased live performances, interviews, and concert programs.
-Two more box sets followed in 2009, Genesis Live 1973–2007, which collected all of the band's live albums, and Genesis Movie Box 1981–2007, which compiled all of the band's live home video releases.
+Each album is presented as a two-disc set containing a CD/Super Audio CD of a new stereo mix and a DVD with a 5.1 surround sound mix and bonus features including previously unreleased live performances, interviews and concert programmes.
+Two more box sets followed in 2009, Genesis Live 1973–2007, which collected all of the band's live albums and Genesis Movie Box 1981–2007, which compiled all of the band's live home video releases.